idaholab/moose/python/doc/content/python/testers/CSVValidationTester.md

 Error type can be either 'relative' or 'absolute' and be set via `err_type` parameter.

-Multiple files can be specified in `cvsdiff` parameter.
+Multiple files can be specified in `csvdiff` parameter.

 For inspecting the values, users can add `-v` flag when running the `run_tests` scripts and they can check the results that will come out in a table like this: